-Proceeds received by the Trust from the issuance and sale of Baskets, including the Shares (which are described on the front page of this prospectus) consist of gold, silver, platinum and palladium deposits and, possibly from time to time, cash.
+Proceeds received by the Trust from the issuance and sale of Baskets, including the Shares (which are described on the front page of this prospectus) consist of silver deposits and, possibly from time to time, cash.
 Pursuant to the Trust Agreement, during the life of the Trust such proceeds will only be (1) held by the Trust, (2) distributed to Authorized Participants in connection with the redemption of Baskets or (3) disbursed to pay the Sponsor's Fee or sold as needed to pay the Trust's expenses not assumed by the Sponsor.

-OVERVIEW OF THE BULLION INDUSTRIES
+OVERVIEW OF THE SILVER INDUSTRY